hudson-and-thames/mlfinlab/docs/source/implementations/bet_sizing.rst

 Chapter 10 Code Snippets
 ========================
 Chapter 10 of "Advances in Financial Machine Learning" contains a number of Python code snippets, many of which are used to create the top level bet sizing functions.
+These functions can be found in ``mlfinlab.bet_sizing.ch10_snippets.py``.

 Snippets For Bet Sizing From Probabilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~